Predictions for Popular Interior Design Trends in 2018

 #8: Mix and Match Countertops

 Homeowners must consider their lifestyles before selecting countertops.
-For example, if you’re making sandwiches on your countertops every day, you may not want to go with white granite because it stains and scratches easy.
+For example, if you’re making sandwiches on your countertops every day, you may not want to go with white granite because it stains and scratches easily.

 The good news is if the countertop material you love doesn’t work with your lifestyle, the odds are that there is another material that will.
 Likewise, if you’re looking to update your kitchen, but you don’t have a budget to incorporate it into your entire design, you can mix and match your countertops.